 permanent placement in a stable and nurturing home environment

 that fosters the child's healthy growth and development

 are all factors to be considered by the Guardian ad

 Cases in which children are under the supervision of the Department of Children and Family, and involved in court proceedings require a Guardian ad Litem.

-As of May 2010, the Guardian ad Litem Program had 7,900 certified volunteers.
+As of August 2013, the Guardian ad Litem Program had approximately 9,600 certified volunteers.